 Figure 8 and Figure 9 below visualize the climate security risk scores of countries in relation to coastal flooding.
 India represents the country with the highest probability to coastal flooding security risk, which is why it receives the value of 100.
-Indonesia and Brazil also demonstrate a relatively high coastal flood security risk.
-The relatively high-risk scores of large countries, such as Brazil, Canada, and Russia can be partially explained by their scores on exposure, which are significantly high resulting from the extremely long coastlines of these countries.
+China, India and the United States also demonstrate a relatively high coastal flood security risk.
+The relatively high-risk scores of large countries, such as Brazil can be partially explained by their scores on exposure, which are significantly high resulting from the extremely long coastlines of these countries.
 The Maldives scores the highest potential impact.